mr-umar/saber/README.md

 - **Canvas Gesture Rejection**: Added a lock button to the HUD.
 When active, horizontal scrolling is disabled (vertical only) to prevent accidental panning while writing.
 - **Toolbar Size Options**: Added a setting to choose between Small, Medium, and Large toolbar sizes.
-- **Vertical Scrollbar**: Added a vertical scrollbar on the right side of the editor.
-Not draggable sadly. :(
+- **Vertical Scrollbar**: Added a draggable vertical scrollbar on the right side of the editor for quick navigation.

 - **Rebranding**: Renamed to "Fork Saber" with a new application ID `com.adilhanney.saber.fork` to allow side-by-side installation with the original app.
 - **Provider Conflict Fix**: Updated `SuperClipboardDataProvider` authority to `com.adilhanney.saber.fork.SuperClipboardDataProvider` to prevent installation conflicts with the original Saber app.